 What Is A Code Sail?

-The name ‘Code Sail’ means different things to different sailors.
-What started out as a straightforward but innovative concept has rapidly evolved into a whole new category of sails.
+The term ‘Code Sail’ means different things to different sailors.
+What started out as an innovative and straightforward concept has rapidly evolved into a whole new category of sails.
 While Code Sails may look and perform quite differently from one another, there is one common theme: Code Sails are fast, flat, free-flying sails, designed for close reaching angles.

 To understand all the different names and versions, it may help to look back at the origin of these sails.
 Originally “Code Zeros” were designed to qualify as spinnakers under various rating rules that require the mid-girth to be 75% of the foot length.
 Volvo Ocean Racers coined the term Code Zero, which fit into the established North Sails coding convention: A1, A2, A3, etc. This design also became popular among handicap racers under Rules like IRC, ORR, and PHRF.
-As their effectiveness and ease of use became increasingly apparent, Code Sails expanded into cruising as well.
-Multihull sailors have always called their specialized high performance reaching sails “Screechers”.
+As their effectiveness and ease of use became increasingly apparent, Code Sails expanded into cruising as well, and multihull sailors coined the term “Screechers” for their similar, specialized, high-performance reaching sails.

 Code Sails add a great deal of sail area and power for close reaching angles.
-Boats with non-overlapping headsails see the biggest benefit from Code Sails, as these sails better fill the inventory gap between upwind headsails and downwind spinnakers.
+Boats with non-overlapping headsails see the biggest benefit from Code Sails, as they better fill the inventory gap between upwind headsails and downwind spinnakers.

-Used for rating rule racing, this sail remains much the same in concept as the original Code Zero.
+For systems that disallow mid-girths between 50 and 75%, this sail remains much the same in concept as the original Code Zero.
 The design requirement is the flattest possible sail with a spinnaker mid-girth of 75%.
-The challenge of designing and building a Code Zero Asymmetric Spinnaker is meeting the 75% girth measurement while producing a sufficiently flat sail shape.
-Code Zeros carry unsupported mid-girth sail area that is not aerodynamically efficient for light-air close reaching.
+The challenge of designing and building a Code Zero Asymmetric Spinnaker is meeting the 75% girth measurement while producing a sufficiently flat sail shape with no excess area”flapping” in the wind.
+Code Zeros carry an unsupported mid-girth sail area that is not aerodynamically efficient for light-air close reaching.
 Code Zeros can be made in 3Di Downwind or Code style aramid laminates.

 A Code 55 has a 55% SMG while a Code 65 features a 65% SMG.
-(SMG is mid-girth as a percentage of foot length).
+(SMG is the width of the sail measured at half the sail’s height, expressed as a percentage of foot length).
 Code Sails with mid-girth between 50% and 75% are highly efficient and versatile sails.
-However, these sails are sometimes treated unfavorably (if not outright banned) by certain rating rules.
-For offshore racing, multihull sailing and performance cruising, these Code Sails provide pure reaching performance.
+However, as noted above, these sails are sometimes treated unfavorably (if not outright banned) by certain rating rules.
+Where allowed, these Code Sails provide pure reaching performance – ideal for offshore racing, multihull sailing, and performance cruising.
 A smaller SMG percentage implies a flatter sail for closer wind angles, while a higher SMG percentage implies a slightly fuller sail for wider wind angles.
 An SMG less than 51% is considered a genoa, while an SMG greater than 74% is considered a spinnaker.